top of page

 The Glenmore Readiness Standard™

 The Glenmore Readiness Framework™ evaluates companies across seven structural dimensions before any capital determination is made.
+It applies 35 diagnostic tests: scored against defined thresholds —> producing one of four determinations:

-Premature for Capital.
+-> Premature for Capital

 1. Governance Architecture

-When authority, accountability, and escalation are informal, capital amplifies confusion rather than eliminating it.
+Capital increases both decision velocity and consequence.
+When authority, accountability, and escalation remain informal, capital amplifies confusion rather than eliminating it.

 Readiness exists when: